sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 :::image type="content" source="../media/Create a Live Video Analytics application in Azure IoT Central/Upload_Deployment_Manifest.png" alt-text="Do not upload deployment manifest":::

-Click Next: Review
+Click Next: Review button.

-Click Skip + Review and then Create button.
+Click Create button.

-**Change the Name** to Lva Edge Gateway and press enter

 #### Add Interface

-You will be prompted to add a Capability Model, click the box to import and using the Windows Explorer popup, navigate to the setup folder and select the `LvaEdgeGatewayDCM`.json file.
+You will be prompted to add a Capability Model, click the box to import and using the file dialog, navigate to the setup directory and select the `LvaEdgeGatewayDCM`.json file.

 #### Replace manifest

-Locate the "Replace manifest" button and on the Windows file-browser find the develop.amd64.json from the **Storage** folder that you previously edited.
+Locate the "Replace manifest" button and on the file dialog find the deployment.amd64.json from the **Storage** directory that you previously edited.

 :::image type="content" source="../media/Create a Live Video Analytics application in Azure IoT Central/replace_manifest.png" alt-text="Replace Manifest":::